Accessibility statement for The Defence Academy of the United Kingdom

 Reporting accessibility problems with this website

 We’re always looking to improve the accessibility of this website.
-If you find any problems that aren’t listed on this page or think we’re not meeting accessibility requirements, contact the Defence Academy Communications team via an enquiry form or call 01793 314828 and leave your contact details on our voice message.
+If you find any problems that aren’t listed on this page or think we’re not meeting accessibility requirements, contact the Defence Academy Communications team via our contact us page.

 Contacting us by phone or visiting us in person